Multi-Shot-Approximation-of-MDPs/Self-Guided-ALPs-Discounted-Cost/README.md

     source ALP/bin/activate
     ```

 7. This code relies on several Python packages.
-We utilize `pip` for their installation, but users have the flexibility to explore alternative methods.
+We utilize `pip` for their installation, but users can explore alternative methods.
 If choosing `pip`, please use the following code for its update:
     ```
     pip install --upgrade pip
     ```